msris108/butterfly_effect_simulation/README.md

 # butterfly_effect_simulation
 A simple mathematical model depicting the butterfly effect.
+try using gitpod :)